Bachelor of Arts

 Beginning with foundational art and art history classes, the art history program provides its students with in-depth explorations into the visual and material cultures of past and present civilizations.
 The program promotes visual literacy expressed through research, vibrant discussions, and critical writing.
 Further, the global approach to the degree and the interdisciplinary nature of art history will prepare graduates for a variety of culturally rich career paths or graduate school.

 Art History classes include regional and chronological studies, as well as thematic and theoretical approaches.
 Interested in the ancient Mediterranean world?
 Students can take classes in the art and archaeology of ancient Greece and Rome, or a hands-on class in digital historical reconstruction.
 Want to learn more about the Medieval or Renaissance periods?
 We’ve got you covered.
 Maybe you want to explore points farther afield?
 We offer classes in the arts of China, Japan, and the Islamic world.
 Perhaps interested in something more current?
 Consider taking classes on Modern and Contemporary Art, the history of Photography, or a class on Art Crime.
 Explore the Course Catalog to see all of your options.

 Experiences Beyond the Classroom

 Art History majors are well suited to be more than art historians by trade, especially in the thriving and growing creative class economy.
 Given the plethora of images in today’s society, understanding the history of visual culture is more pertinent today than ever before.
-The unique skill sets of students of the program prepare graduates to work in museums and galleries, to become art directors and event planners, or claims adjusters and appraisers, art investors, or even work with the FBI in its art crimes division.
+The unique skill sets students develop through the Art History program prepare graduates to work in museums and galleries, to become art directors, event planners, claims adjusters and appraisers, art investors, conservators, and cultural heritage managers––or even to work with the FBI in its art crimes division!